ArtisticRoomba/misc-printer-manual/uPrint SE Plus/general info.md

 - Acquire a serial to USB cable and connect the two devices together.
 - Open a new connection on the USB cable (usually `COM4`)
 - Open the serial port connection and change the link rate to `38500`.
 - Send a `gp` or `help` command to verify a connection with the printer has been made.
+The printer should respond with it's last post summary.
-- >If the printer is responding with absolute gibberish, there is a link error.
-It does that sometimes.
-We don't know why, sometimes it fixes itself, other times we try to reseat the serial connector.
+>If the printer is responding with absolute gibberish, there is a link error.
+Reseat the USB and serial connector.
+Make sure to fully screw in the retaining screws on the serial connector.
+Keep reseating the connector if the Teraterm console keeps reporting jibberish.

+>The printer will automatically send POST information when it turns on, and exception logs when it encounters a reportable error.
 ## Printer maintenance and quirks
 It's reliability is unparalled compared to it's $16,000 price tag, requiring heavy maintenance and upkeep.
 It will have a hot streak of printing parts reliability and quickly, and then suffer from a critical error and require creative thinking to overcome.